Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.

 Corylopsis pauciflora (Winterhazel) – The plant of the month for March, 2007!
 Attractive flowers appear on pendulous flowers stalks in late March or April.
 The plant has an attractive vase shaped habit, growing to 8-10’ in height.
 Prefers some shade, but will tolerate sun with ease if soil in amended with organic matter.
 Good yellow fall color.

-Corylopsis spicata 'Gold Spring' (Winterhazel) – As the above, but the plant produces larger yellow flowers and has attractive lemon yellow foliage in spring.
+Corylopsis spicata 'Gold Spring' (Winterhazel) – As the above, but the plant produces larger yellow flowers and has attractive lemon yellow foliage in spring that fades to an attractive chartreuse by mid-summer.
 A great plant for early spring pizzazz!

-Cotinus coggygria ‘Atropurpureum’ (Purple Smokebush) – Great dark purple foliage from May to October for the back of the perennial or shrub border.
-Will grow to 12’ and produce puffy smoke-like flowers in July!
-Can also be treated as a cutback or stooled shrub that is pruned to 12” each spring, whereby it responds by growing to 8’, but will not bloom (produces flowers on second year wood).
+Cotinus coggygria ‘Black Velvet’ (Purple Smokebush) – Extremely dark purple foliage from May to October for the back of the perennial or shrub border.
+Will grow to 12’ and produce puffy smoke-like flowers in June!
+Can also be treated as a cutback or stooled shrub that is pruned to 12” each spring, whereby it responds by growing to 8’; it will not bloom when stooled, (it produces flowers on second year wood), but it will continue to produce very dark foliage throughout the season.
 Best color in full sun, well-drained soils.

 Cotinus coggygria ‘Velvet Cloak’ – Velvet purple foliage make this a startling backdrop plant for the mixed border, or a specimen for the shrub border.
 Great in masses with the best foliage color in the full sun.
 Height of 12’, or if treated as a cutback, 8’.

 Cotinus coggygria ‘Golden Spirit’ (Smoke Bush) – Growing to 12’ tall, this form produces purple new growth that rapidly turns to chartreuse-yellow for the summer, with red and orange fall color.
-The smoky flowers are purple-gray in mid summer.Not available in 2013
+The smoky flowers are purple-gray in mid summer.NOT AVAILABLE 2018

 Cryptomeria japonica 'Black Dragon' (Japanese Cedar) - The black-green evergreen foliage provides a fascinating irregular texture for this upright growing plant.
 Ultimate height is 12' tall by 4' wide!

-Deutzia gracilis ‘Nikko (Dwarf Slender Deutzia) – A winner of a groundcover!
-Growing to 18-24”, it produces copious white flowers in May, great green foliage in the summer, and great burgundy fall color.
+Deutzia gracilis ‘Nikko' (Dwarf Slender Deutzia) – A winner of a groundcover!
+Growing to 24-30”, it produces copious white flowers in May, great green foliage in the summer, and great burgundy fall color.
 As a groundcover, it suppresses many weeds.

 Enkianthus campanulatus ‘Princeton Red Bells’ (Redvein Enkianthus) – A selection of Enkianthus with pronounced and very showy red flowers in May.
 It is a beautiful addition for the woodland garden.